digingbil/com_nxpeasycart/docs/architecture.md

     -   `sql/`: install, uninstall, and future update scripts for the `#__nxp_easycart_*` tables.
     -   `forms/product.xml`: Joomla form definition used to validate API payloads.
 -   `components/com_nxpeasycart`
-    -   `src/`: storefront controllers/views in the `Nxp\EasyCart\Site\…` namespace; the default `DisplayController` now renders product detail pages populated from the database with SEO-aware metadata.
+    -   `src/`: storefront controllers/views in the `Joomla\Component\Nxpeasycart\Site\…` namespace; the default `DisplayController` now renders product detail pages populated from the database with SEO-aware metadata.

 The admin view exposes a `<div id="nxp-admin-app">` mount target for the upcoming Vue IIFE bundle as defined in the instructions.